4Geeks logo

 Why use controlled inputs?

-A controlled is not the only way to access and/or update the value of an input, you can also use the useRef hook and try to manipulate the input the traditional way, using DOM, but long term, it will end up being more complicated and harder to maintain that controlled inputs.
+A controlled input is not the only way to access and/or update the value of an input, you can also use the useRef hook and try to manipulate the input the traditional way, using DOM, but in the long term, it will end up being more complicated and harder to maintain than controlled inputs.

 Validating Inputs in React with controlled inputs